 1. Where you stand

 As an employee, try to understand where you stand within the organization.
-At the end it is the employer who decides whether he or she should hire you.
+In the end, it is the employer who decides whether he or she should hire you.

 Your employer may consider retraction of the resignation under certain circumstances so the effort of requesting a retraction is still the effort from the employee’s side.

-The employer can accept or reject your request for retraction on the basis of the following reasons.
+The employer can accept or reject your request for retraction based on the following reasons.

-- Your employer will be able to reconsider your resignation if you have been a valuable employee in the past and the reasons for which you had submitted the resignation seems logical and understandable to the employer.
+- Your employer will be able to reconsider your resignation if you have been a valuable employee in the past and the reasons for which you had resigned seems logical and understandable to the employer.

 2. Work hard regardless of the answer given